Pregnant and breastfeeding women — coronavirus (COVID-19)

 What could happen if I get COVID-19 while pregnant?

-There is no data showing COVID-19 can cause miscarriage or other pregnancy complications.
+There is no data showing COVID-19 can cause miscarriage.

 Illnesses like COVID-19 can cause a high fever (temperature).
 If you have a high fever during your pregnancy, call your doctor or midwife immediately.

-For more information read our COVID-19 and Pregnancy fact sheet.
+For more information read the COVID-19 vaccination decision guide for women who are pregnant, breastfeeding, or planning pregnancy or COVID-19 and Pregnancy fact sheet.

 Can I pass on COVID-19 to my baby while I am pregnant?